-cold calling has a bad press.
-For many, it is a technique of the past that is no longer of much interest in the age of inbound marketing.
-However, in reality, cold calling still works, sometimes even very well.
-For many companies - start-ups, SMEs or even large groups – cold calling continues to be the main lead generation tool.
+Cold calling has a bad reputation.
+For many, it is a technique of the past that would not have much interest in the era of inbound marketing.
+However, in reality, cold calling continues to work, sometimes even very well.
+For many companies – startups, SMEs or even large groups – cold calling continues to be the main lead generation tool.

-Cold calling can be very effective if the right methods are used.
-You can’t do cold calling like in the 1990s.
-The world has changed, you have to adapt your methods.
+Telephone prospecting can be very effective if you use the right methods.
+We can’t do cold calling like we did in the 1990s.
+The world has changed, we must adapt our ways of doing things.

 The answer is undoubtedly yes.
 There are several benefits to this.
-Firstly, it forces you to take the time to work on your sales pitch, to structure it and make it clear.
-It also makes it easier for your salespeople to improve their skills and to polish your sales pitch gradually thanks to their feedback.
-A script also makes it possible to homogenise your company's discourse, regardless of the salesperson who represents it.
+First, it forces you to take the time to work on your sales pitch, to structure it and make it clear.
+This also makes it easier to increase the skills of your sales representatives and to gradually polish your sales pitch thanks to their feedback.
+A script also makes it possible to homogenize the speech of your company, whatever the salesman who represents it.
 In short, there are only advantages to establishing a sales script.

 To create your sales script, we advise you to take inspiration from several models and to start from a template by adapting it to your needs.
 You will find several templates on the internet.
-We have compiled a list of 7 examples of cold calling scripts.
-Feel free to have a look!
+We have compiled a list of 7 examples of telephone prospecting scripts.
+Don’t hesitate to take a look!

-To be effective in your cold calling, we advise you to structure the call in advance.
-You must know, even before you have the prospect on the phone, how the call will go.
-Not in great detail of course, that is impossible and not desirable, but at least in its main stages.
-This work of structuring beforehand will make it easier for you to control the course of the telephone exchange and to take the prospect where you are going.
+To be effective in your telephone prospecting, we advise you to structure the call in advance.
+You need to know, even before you have the prospect on the phone, how the call will go.
+Not in the smallest details of course, that’s impossible and not desirable, but at least in its major steps.
+This upstream structuring work will make it easier for you to control the course of the telephone exchange and to get the prospect where you are going.

-Here are the classic steps in a cold call:
+Here are the classic steps involved in a cold call:

-You need to prepare for each of these steps.
+You must prepare for each of these steps.

-Identify the 4 or 5 main objections that your target customers are likely to have to your offer during telephone conversations.
-Once you have identified these objections, think about how to respond to them so that you are not caught off guard when you are on the phone with your prospects.
-The ability to handle objections is probably the most difficult part of prospecting.
-You need to take the time to prepare for it.
+Identify the 4 or 5 main objections that your target customers are likely to make to your offer during telephone conversations.
+Once you have identified these objections, think about how to answer them so that you are not caught off guard when you are on the phone with your prospects.
+The ability to handle objections is probably the most difficult part of sales prospecting.
+You need to take the time to prepare.

-“Could you send me some more information?
-I’ll look at it and let you know / get back to you”.
+“Could you please send me some additional information?
+I’ll look them up and let you know / get back to you”.
 This question is the most innocuous technique a prospect uses to end a sales conversation.
-A salesperson who is not sufficiently experienced will tend to answer "Sure!
-I’ll send you this", then send an email with the documents and…nothing.
-After two or three unsuccessful reminders, the salesperson finally gives up.
-A lost lead.
+A salesperson who is not sufficiently seasoned will tend to respond with a “Sure!
+I’ll send you this,” then send an email with the documents and…nothing.
+After two or three unsuccessful follow-ups, the salesman finally gave up.
+One lead lost.